Fauna's Intern Programs

 During this 9-week program, interns are at the Fauna Sanctuary daily.
 They receive training and experience in safe procedures to work around adult non-human primates, particularly chimpanzees.
 Interns assist in preparing meals and enrichment, cleaning enclosures, performing housekeeping, and participating in a non-invasive behavioral study.
 The first week is online training in protocols, procedures, and understanding chimpanzee behaviors.
 The second week, interns will begin onsite training.
 After several weeks each intern becomes more autonomous and has responsibilities in care and behavioral study.

 The program cost is $2200.00 Canadian dollars.
-Costs do not include travel and food.
+Costs do not include travel, food, or lodging.
 The program fee supports the costs of staffing for the program and directly supports the mission of Fauna Foundation.
 Intern are responsible for providing their own housing and daily transportation to the sanctuary.

 Interns will be required a COVID low risk lifestyle for two weeks before the on-site program begins and for the duration of the on-site program.
 This includes avoiding large crowds, particularly indoors, and wearing a mask in public indoor spaces and crowded outdoor spaces where social distancing is not insured.

 The first week of the program June 3-7 is online training with daily live zoom meeting.
 Intern begin on-site training June 10, 2024.

 - The application deadline is March 30, 2024.

 For any questions, please contact Dr. Mary Lee Jensvold at firstname.lastname@example.org.